KFIV: First time as KFIV (1957–1984)

 In 1957, Radio Modesto sold KMOD to the Finley Broadcasting Company for $170,000.
 KMOD became KFIV on May 5, 1957 and was sold by Finley to K-Fiv, Inc. in 1959 for nearly $103,000.
 Branded "K-5", KFIV was a Top 40 station into the 1980s.

 KFIV increased its power from 1,000 to 5,000 watts in 1965.
 Kilibro Broadcasting bought KFIV for $475,000 in 1966.
 Kilibro founded a KFIV-FM sister station in 1977.
 In 1982, the KFIV stations were part of a four-station, $5.7 million sale from Kilibro and Monterey Peninsula Communications to Community Pacific Broadcasting.

 As KZUN (1984–1985)

 The station became KZUN, "Modesto’s Country Cousin" station featuring popular country and western music in 1984.
 KZUN was unsuccessful against established country stations KTRB and KMIX AM and FM.

 Second time as KFIV (1985–1989)

-The station became KFIV again in September of 1985.
+The station became KFIV again in September 1985.
 KZUN changed its call letters back to KFIV and its format back to Adult Contemporary but this time they utilized the Satellite Music Network's Starstation AC.
 In 1987, KFIV dropped Adult Contemporary and went to Contemporary Hit Radio which they simulcast on their FM sister station, KFIV-102.3.